Release Notes – 2020 R4

 You can also use the sums within formula fields and custom emails.
 So, if you have a column in a table that captures amount, in another column you could capture discount rate, and in a formula field below you could calculate the discounted rate.

-This opens up a range of possibilities, especially for all those using Flowingly for financial workflows such as CAPEX or Expense Management.
+This opens up a range of possibilities, especially for all those using Flowingly for financial workflows such as Capital Expenditure or Expense Management.